jacoby149/OpenCompany/README.md

 ## Why?

-There is a missing piece between Bootcamp and landing the first paid internship.
+There is a missing piece between School / Bootcamp and landing the first paid internship.

 A karate dojo of code, with people of higher ranks mentoring the lower ranks.

+Build practical coding experience with a mentor.

 Hit successfully merged commit count milestones in order to rise in the ranks.

-When achieving milestones, you must pay mentors and the Open Source Company in order to be promoted, similar to karate dojo belt test fees.
+When achieving milestones, you pay mentors + the Open Source Company for promotion, similar to the black belt test fee in a karate dojo.

 On promotion, you receive stock options of said Open Source Company